CLP, BASF, And Envision Energy Sign Long-Term Power Purchase Agreement To Provide 100% Renewable Energy At BASF's Manufacturing Sites In Jiangsu Provi...

-Media OutReach Newswire - 10 October 2024 - CLP China (CLP), BASF, and Envision energy signed a 10-year power purchase agreement to support BASF's adoption of 100% renewable energy at its manufacturing sites in Nanjing, Rudong, and Zhenjiang in Jiangsu province.
+NANJING, CHINA - media OutReach Newswire - 10 October 2024 - CLP China (CLP), BASF, and Envision Energy signed a 10-year power purchase agreement to support BASF's adoption of 100% renewable energy at its manufacturing sites in Nanjing, Rudong, and Zhenjiang in Jiangsu province.
 The agreement will contribute to BASF's corporate goal of achieving net-zero carbon emissions by 2050 and accelerate the low-carbon energy transformation of Jiangsu.

 CLP, BASF, and Envision Energy sign a 10-year power purchase agreement to provide 100% renewable energy to BASF's three manufacturing sites in Jiangsu province